Path (Toronto): Coordination and signage

 In 1987, City Council adopted a unified wayfinding system throughout the network.
 The design firms Gottschalk+Ash International and Muller Design Associates were hired to design and implement the overall system in consultation with a diverse group of land owners, City staff and stakeholders.
 A colour-coded system with directional cues was deployed in the early 1990s.
-Within the various buildings, pedestrians can find a Path system map, plus cardinal directions (P (red) for south, A (orange) for west, T (blue) for north, H (yellow) for east) on ceiling signs at selected junctions.
+Within the various buildings, pedestrians can find a Path system map, plus cardinal directions (red for south, orange for west, blue for north, yellow for east) on ceiling signs at selected junctions.
+These same colours are also used in the Path logo.

 The signage can be hard to find inside some of the various connected buildings.
 Building owners concerned about losing customers to neighbouring buildings insisted any signage not dominate their buildings or their own signage system.
 The city relented and the result is the current system.
 Many complain the system is hard to navigate.

+New Path signage

+In 2016, the Toronto Financial District Business Improvement Area (FDBIA) and City of Toronto began study of updating Path signage and maps to make navigation easier.
+In 2018, Steer Davies Gleave completed design of a new wayfinding system that is still used today.
+This system was rolled out in some buildings in 2018.
+In 2024, the FDBIA completed a comprehensive update of all existing Path installations that brought this system to all buildings with Path installations.

+The new system no longer uses the colour-coded compass system and refers to neighbourhoods and landmarks instead.
+The system also integrates with TO360, Toronto’s neighbourhood mapping and wayfinding system.

+Navigation tools

+According to App Brain, a Toronto Path map app existed as early as 2011, although it is no longer available.

+In 2018, Eric Rotberg released a digital map of the Path system called pathmap on the web, with both an Android and iOS app being released the following year.
+These remained the only online tools available for navigating the pedestrian network for several years.
+Then in August 2024, Canadian technology company Mappedin created and published a detailed map of the Path on its website.
+This tool showed all shops and amenities in the system.

+In January 2025, another navigation app for the Path system was released, containing 3D maps and photographs of each entrance and exit.
+In March 2025, HallWiz, which originally was an app for navigating the Carleton University tunnels, added a map of the Toronto Path system.
+This app provides directions for getting around the system entirely using pictures and videos.

 Connected facilities

 More than 50 buildings or office towers are connected through the Path system.
 It comprises twenty parking garages, five subway stations, two major department stores, two major shopping centres, six major hotels, and a railway terminal.
 The CN Tower, Ripley's Aquarium of Canada, and Rogers Centre are connected via an enclosed elevated walkway, called the SkyWalk, from Union Station, although the walkway does not have indoor connections to these attractions.